 Audioslave was the merging, in the early 2000s, of some remnants of two defunct bands from the 1990s.
-Producer Rick Rubin was working with the three remaining members of the group, Rage Against the Machine, when he suggested ex-Soundgarden front man, Chris Cornell, as a potential lead vocalist.
+Producer Rick Rubin was working with the three remaining members of the group Rage Against the Machine following their breakup when he suggested ex-Soundgarden front man, Chris Cornell, as a potential lead vocalist for a newly formed group.
 Guitarist Tom Morello and his bandmates were instantly impressed with Cornell’s ability and this new “supergroup” was born.
-The resulting self-titled debut album is an abundance of muscle and texture which usually works well and is satisfying to the listener.
+The resulting self-titled debut album features an abundance of muscle and texture which usually works well throughout the album and is a satisfying listen.

 They entered the studio in May 2001 and spent nearly a year recording a dozen and a half tracks and working on a live act, while still not having an official name.
 The group’s rollout was rocky with early rumors of a premature breakup and the leaking of rough cuts of recordings.
 It wasn’t until September 2002 that the band divulged their official name with the launch of their website ahead of the November release of the album.
 The album sold over 150,000 copies in its first week and was certified gold less than a month after its release.